kaiserpreusse/graphio/docs/getting_started/ogm.md

 ## What You've Learned

-✅ How to define Pydantic-based models with GraphIO
+✅ How to define Pydantic-based models with Graphio
 ✅ How to create nodes and relationships
 ✅ How to query data using intuitive syntax
 ✅ How to optimize with indexes